amoraroma/jabberbot/README.md

 # jabberbot

-JabberBot is a Telegram bot that loads plugins.
+Jabberbot is a Telegram bot that loads plugins.
 That's about it.
 Check the `plugins/` directory to see some examples.

+Jabberbot requires Python 3.5 or higher.

 ### Install

+Adjust the following for your operating system:

     $ sudo dnf install python3-devel
     $ pip install -r requirements.txt